draveness/DKNightVersion/README.md

 #aaaaaa  #313131 SEP
 ```

 The first line of this file indicated different themes. **NORMAL is required column**, and others are optional.
-So if you don't need to integrate different themes in your app, just leave the first column in this file, like this:
+So if you don't need to integrate different themes in your app, leave the first column in this file, like this:

 ```
 NORMAL